 Forms and Instructions

 The court forms were recently updated in June 2014.
 You may find that the instructions don't exactly match up to the exact question number on the application.
 However, they should provide good guidance in filling out the forms.
 The YWCA Advocate and the court clerk can also assist you.
 Don't hesitate to ask for help in the process.

 There are five types of orders that you may petition for in municipal court.
 A Domestic Violence ("DV") protection order should be requested if there is violence or threats between current or former family or household members.
 An Anti-Harassment protection order should be requested if there have been harassment by a non-family or non-household member, such as a neighbor or acquaintance that you are not related to and have never lived with.
 If the behavior rises to the level of stalking, you should request a stalking protection order.
 If you were sexually assaulted, you may petition for a sexual assault protection order.
-If someone poses a significant danger of harm to self or others with a firearm, you may seek to remove or prevent possession of a firearm through the extreme risk protection order.
+If you are seeking that the other party surrender firearms, you should provide the Motion for Surrender of Weapons.
+If someone hasn't committed any harm or threatening behavior to you, but poses a significant danger of harm to self or others with a firearm, you may seek to remove or prevent possession of a firearm through the extreme risk protection order.
 The advocate and clerk can help you determine which order you should petition for.

 Paperwork is available at the court office, which is open Monday through Friday from 8 AM to 4 PM.
 You may also download the forms below.

 Harassment Protection Order Instructions